About Steven N. Kaplan

 patron saint of private equity research.”
 His findings and opinions regularly appear in the business media.

 Professor Kaplan is a Research Associate at the National Bureau of Economic Research.
-He is an
+With Paul Gompers, he has written An Advanced Introduction to Private Equity.

 Professor Kaplan teaches advanced MBA, law and executive courses in entrepreneurial finance and

-private equity, corporate financial management, corporate governance, and wealth management.
+private equity, corporate finance, corporate governance, and wealth management.
 His

 course in entrepreneurial finance and private equity is consistently among the most popular in the school.